-C.L.A.S.S.TM Dog Registration Forms are available for download from www.mydoghasclass.com, by calling or emailing the C.L.A.S.S.TM Office at 800-PET-DOGS (800-738-3647) or class@apdt.com to request a form be mailed to you, or may be obtained from a C.L.A.S.S.TM Evaluator or Instructor.
-The student will fill out the paper registration form, and either mail, fax, or scan/email the completed Dog Registration Form with the appropriate registration fee as per the instructions on the form.
+C.L.A.S.S.TM Student/Dog Team Registration Forms are available for download from www.mydoghasclass.com, by calling or emailing the C.L.A.S.S.TM Office at 800-PET-DOGS (800-738-3647) or class@apdt.com to request a form be mailed to you, or may be obtained from a C.L.A.S.S.TM Evaluator or Instructor.
+The student will mail, fax, or scan/email the completed Student/Dog Team Registration Form with the appropriate registration fee as per the instructions on the form.
 Upon processing the form, the C.L.A.S.S.TM Office will email the student with the C.L.A.S.S.TM Student ID and Dog ID numbers for each dog registered.
-(Registration forms without a valid email address cannot be processed.)
+Please note that registration forms without a valid email address cannot be processed.
 The Dog ID number should be submitted to the C.L.A.S.S.TM Evaluator on or before the day of a student/dog team's evaluation.
 Students may look up their Student ID and Dog ID numbers at any time by logging in to their C.L.A.S.S.TM account.